 The American Association of Orthodontists' 2024 industry report shows adult ortho is now 28% of total ortho cases, up from 19% in 2019.
 Practices marketing only to parents are leaving cases on the table.

 Adult ortho works on aesthetic before-and-after photos with patient testimonials.
 Pediatric ortho works on parent reassurance: pricing transparency, treatment timelines, and the team's experience with anxious kids.
 Mix the two and neither converts.
+Time your braces campaigns to the school calendar, when parents make treatment decisions, and run Invisalign year-round against the adult researcher.

 Pediatric Dental Marketing